srinipr4/gridss-purple-linx/README.md

 - [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator): performs allele specific copy number calling
 - [LINX](https://github.com/hartwigmedical/hmftools/tree/master/sv-linx): performs event classification, and visualisation

-The simplest way to run the toolkit is through the docker image.
+The simplest way to run the toolkit is via the docker image.

 ## Reference data

 The toolkit requires multiple reference data files and these have been packaged into a single file for HG37 and HG38.
+These can be downloaded from the following locations:

 |Reference Genome | Download Location |
 |---|---|